 King: On social media, I've seen there are quite a lot of female plumbers who are popping up on Twitter and Instagram.
 So definitely quite a few more women coming up.
 But I think it's a shame that the schools don't seem to push plumbing.

-Commusoft: Are there any difference in the wages or the amount that you charge versus what a male company charges?
+Commusoft: Are there any differences in the wages or the amount that you charge versus what a male company charges?